Why use adhesive to hold your wooden stair parts together?

 Most adhesives offer matched strength and durability

-Your stairs can experience a high volume of traffic every day, with adults, children and pets all using them.
-Modern wooden stair adhesives are extremely robust and can withstand constant weight and pressures, preventing stair parts from coming loose and potentially detaching, causing accidents and an unsightly staircase – just as they can if using nails and screws.
+Your stairs can experience a high volume of foot traffic every day, with adults, children and pets all using them.
+Modern wooden stair adhesives are extremely robust and can withstand constant weight and pressures, preventing stair parts from coming loose and potentially detaching, causing accidents and an unsightly staircase, just as they can if using nails and screws.

 Stair adhesives – the verdict

-Stair adhesives will provide a strong bond to effectively fix your wooden stair parts into place, saving you the time, equipment needs, and stress of using screws and nails.
+Stair adhesives will provide a strong bond to securely fix your wooden stair parts and prevent movement, saving you the time, equipment, and stress of using screws and nails.

 At Stair Crazy, we couldn't recommend stair glue highly enough for constructing new staircases and fixing wobbly parts that have come loose.

-For more information regarding our products or general enquiries, complete our online contact form or call us on 01942 365 509, and we’ll be in touch.
+For more information regarding our stock or general enquiries, complete our online contact form or contact us on 01942 365 509, and we'll be in touch.